carpetbomb/PS4Games/README.md

 To run the program use 'run.vbs' or 'python zbombr115s_PS4_Games_List.py'

+-If it's your first time running it, it will take a minute to open as it initially scrapes the games list and makes the GameOutput.json file (don't re-open it)

 # Bugs

 Please DM me with any bugs you find and I'll try my best to fix them in a timely manner.